sonic-chain/Rebuilder/README.md

 	 - Get the storage providers IDs from the [Filecoin Network](https://github.com/filecoin-project/lotus/blob/master/api/v0api/full.go)
 	 - Retrieve the data from the storage providers using [Lotus](https://github.com/filecoin-project/lotus)
 	 - **Rebuild** the data to the IPFS nodes
- - **Auto-Discover** (IPFS): Rebuilder will check automatically if the IPFS node is healthy, the bad IPFS node can be **discovered** in time
+* **CID-Discover (IPFS)**: Rebuilder will check if the data content available on the IPFS gateway
- - **Auto-Rebuild**: The bad IPFS nodes will be removed, and if the hot-backup is 0, Rebuilder will auto-rebuild it from Filecoin network.
+* **Auto-Rebuild**: once the lost data cid is found, the auto-rebuild process will trigger and reload data from the storage provider to the target IPFS gateway.

+**Work to be done**

+- Auto-replica: if the current count of replicas is below a threshold of 3/5, the auto-replica process will be triggered, and the cost will be deducted from the perpetual smart contract for the deal cost to store on replica storage providers.

+- Funding contract: auto payment for a replica, funds lock, refund

+- Further work: used fund for group storage insurance, locked fund in defi yield farming

 ## Installation